top of page

 a.
 Unreliable Connectivity

-• Challenge: Interrupted downloads over patchy networks (e.g., LoRaWAN, NB-IoT)
+• Challenge: Interrupted downloads over LoRaWAN, NB-IoT, or cellular networks.

-• Solution: Use resumable downloads, multi-part retries, or delta updates
+• Solution: Use resumable downloads, delta updates, and retry logic.

 b.
 Firmware Security

-• Challenge: OTA can be an attack vector if not protected
+• Challenge: OTA can become an attack vector.

-• Solution: Use digitally signed binaries, TLS transport, and secure boot
+• Solution: Digitally signed binaries, TLS transport, and secure boot.

-• Challenge: Low-power MCUs often lack staging memory
+• Challenge: Low-power MCUs may lack staging memory.

-• Solution: Use A/B partitions, external flash, or compressed updates
+• Solution: Implement A/B partitions, compressed updates, or external flash.

 d.
 Bandwidth Cost